The BMW Championship is a PGA Tour event that is the second-to-last event in the FedEx Cup playoffs behind the Tour Championship.

 The field consists of the top-70 golfers in FedEx Cup series points and is a no-cut event.
 It is currently one of three tournaments in the FedEx Cup playoffs, sandwiched between The Northern Trust and the Tour Championship.
 The top 125 make the field at The Northern Trust, and the top 70 in the standings after that event advance to the BMW.

-The BMW Championship consists of four 18-hole rounds.
+This Championship consists of four 18-hole rounds.
 Each player competes in 72 holes, as there is no cut in this tournament at the halfway mark due to the limited field.

 Including the Western Open lineage, Tiger Woods has won five events—three Western Opens and two BMW Championships, tying Walter Hagen for the overall record.
-Woods and Dustin Johnson are the only two-time winners of the BMW Championship.
+Woods and Dustin Johnson are the only two-time winners of this Championship.
 Patrick Cantlay holds the tournament record to par with a 27-under in 2021.
 Keegan Bradley holds the low score record of 260, set in 2018.

 Patrick Cantlay performance was on fire and helped propel him to a win at